madewhere/madewhere.co/content/faq.md

   fit our criteria easily.
 However this site is focused on items you can buy today.
 Buying used is awesome and you should do it, but it's just not the focus of this site.
-* _Major appliances:_ This is a difficult one but we feel like it's too much of a moving target.
 * _Niche products:_ This is hand-wavey but a representative category might be "wood burning stoves".
 Many of those are made right in the country where you live, but I don't imagine it brings much value to list those here.
+Case by case basis maybe.

 ### Is this site USA-centric?